 6.31 Branch number – the branch number of the payer making the report.
 If the payer does not have a branch number this field must be set to 001.

 6.32 Financial year – the financial year to which the information relates.
 It must be provided in the format CCYY.
+The field cannot be greater than the current financial year and not less than:

+2013 for files sent for businesses in the building and construction industry

+2018 for files sent for government entities reporting grants or payments for services.

-The field cannot be greater than the current financial year and not less than 2013.
-For example, if the information reported is for the financial year 1 July 2012 to 30 June 2013, the Financial year must be reported as 2013.
+For example, if the information reported is for the financial year 1 July 2016 to 30 June 2017, the Financial year must be reported as 2017.

 Only one financial year can be reported per file.

-6.33 Payer name – as it appears on the payer’s activity statement.
+6.33 Payer name – as it appears on the payer’s ABN registration or activity statement.

 The payer name reported in this field must correspond to the ABN that is reported in the Payer Australian business number field.
 This should be the name that appears on the payer’s activity statements.